getoutreach/stencil-golang/docs/service-activity.md

 # Service Activity Framework

-The service activity framework is a simple framework allowing plugin-able go-routine powered extension points.
+The service activity framework is a simple framework allowing pluggable go-routine powered extension points.
 All of the features of `stencil-golang` are implemented using this framework (`grpc`, `http`, etc).

 ## How it Works